ciatph/firebase-users-admin/README.md

 ### Docker for Production Deployment

-#### Client and Server as (2) Separate Images and Services
+#### Option #1 - Client and Server as (2) Separate Images and Services

 The following docker-compose commands build small `client` and `server` images targeted for creating optimized dockerized apps running on self-managed production servers.
-The frontend `client` is served by Nginx.
+The frontend `client` is served by an Nginx service.
 Hot reload is not available when editing source codes from `/client/src` or `/server/src`.

 1. Install and set up the required **client** and **server** environment variables as with the required variables on [**Docker for Localhost Development**](#docker-for-localhost-development).
 2. Build the client and server docker services for production deployment.